Flight-Free-UK/flight_free_uk_website/source/posts/safe-lgbtq-flight-free-travels.html.markdown

 Getting to Portugal by train is a fairly long journey that might require a stop overnight on the way, but it is possible to reach the country in 24 hours if you want to.
 There is a beautiful train route that takes you along the coast from Porto to Lisbon that is worth trying!

-The ferry from Plymouth to Santander or Bilbao can be useful here, and you can pick up a connection to Vigo, Porto and Lisbon.
+The ferry from Plymouth to Santander or Bilbao can be useful here, and from there you can pick up a rail or coach connection to Vigo, Porto and Lisbon.

 ### Happy Pride Month!